fab1oooo/ClientRoom/README.md

 # ClientRoom

 Developed an API with Spring Boot to manage our meeting rooms, used Spring Data for data persistence and the H2 in-memory database.
-And the Front End that will consume this API will be a SPA written in Angular.
+The Front End that will consume this API will be a SPA written in Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.